WordPress-Coding-Standards/rfcs/text/0000-type-declarations.md

 ### Required CaSe

-The caSe of Type Declarations MUST be lowercase (e.g., `array`), except for class and interface names, which MUST always follow the name as declared by the class or interface; e.g., `WP_REST_Request`
+The caSe of Type Declarations MUST be lowercase (e.g., `array`), except for class and interface names, which MUST follow the name as declared by the class or interface; e.g., `WP_REST_Request`

 ```php
 protected function foo( array $data, WP_REST_Request $request ) {